E-commerce is a trillion-dollar industry. Wouldn’t you like a piece of that big, beautiful pie?

 It’s Easy on Etsy

 There are Etsy sticker planners for virtually everything.
 They’re not only cute: you can use planner stickers to organize your days and have more fun in the process.
 You can create stickers for planners, calendars and journals.
-Once you have something that’s working for you, expansion is only limited by your imagination.
-You can create scheduling stickers for dentists, lawyers, soccer moms, divorced dads, military familys and every other segment of society that you can think of.
+Once you have something that's working for you, expansion is only limited by your imagination.
+You can create scheduling stickers for dentists, lawyers, soccer moms, divorced dads, military families and every other segment of society that you can think of.

-While stickers are amazing, coloring books are enjoying a true renaisance right now.
+While stickers are amazing, coloring books are enjoying a true renaissance right now.
 They are no longer just for kids.
 Adults can benefit immensely from them, too.
 They can help foster your creativity, reduce stress, and depression, as I cover in great detail in my book Color Away Depression.

 Creating and designing coloring books isn't nearly as hard as you think.
 Most of them you can create by hiring and artist, such as your children, or taking the time to master the last art of tracing.
 Nearly all of the artwork on my website and in my craft stores is created by the amazing team at Design Pickle and you can read my review of their work here.

 If you already have artistic talent and a flair for design, you can start generating amazing products in an afternoon.

 If you’re into arts and crafts, it’s easy on Etsy.
 To access Etsy’s 33 million buyers, all you need to do is set up a shop and start selling.
 Create an Etsy account and choose a name for your store.
 Set the location and currency you’d like to be paid in, enter the billing method (to pay Etsy’s fees) and then set up a listing.

 The standard package has no monthly charge, while the “plus” option is $10 per month.
 The plus package helps you hit the ground running and promote your brand.
 For example, part of what it offers is the ability to customize your store, inform your audience when you’ve got items that were sold out back in stock, your dedicated web address, and more.